zig/lib/std / fmt.zig

 precision: Specifier,

-Print a Formatter string into buf.
+Print a format string into buf.
 Returns a slice of the bytes printed.

 pub fn parse(comptime bytes: []const u8) Placeholder {